 Lieutenant General (Ret.)
 William B. Caldwell, IV is the 21st President of Georgia Military College.

-Georgia Military College Preparatory School (grades 3-12) has also experienced growth under General Caldwell’s leadership, having added third grade this school year.
+Georgia Military College Preparatory School (grades k-12) has also experienced growth under General Caldwell’s leadership, having added third grade in 2019, and now adding grades k-2 for the 2021-2022 school year.
 With the addition of the elementary grades, GMC Prep School also expanded its campus footprint with the historic preservation and restoration of Jenkins Hall, and new construction of the Prep School Annex.
-Those buildings will house grades third through fifth in the Prep School.
+Those buildings now house grades kindergarten through fifth in the Prep School.